edcres/gym-routine/README.md

   - One for all workouts and the rest are added by the user
 - Each workout item displays the name, sets and reps.
   - The user can type in the value of the reps, weight, and the name of the workout
-    - Input is saved to the dabase as the user types (as the EditText text changes)
+    - Input is saved to the database as the user types (as the EditText text changes)
 - In edit mode, workouts can be clicked to be deleted or edited in the edit screen
 - Press the floating action button to add a new workout